microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/accesspackageuserdirectoryattributestore.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-A child of **accessPackageAttributeDestination** that is the type of attribute source for the Azure Active Directory end system.
+A child of **accessPackageAttributeDestination** that is the type of attribute store for the Azure Active Directory end system.
 Inherits from [accessPackageResourceAttributeDestination](../resources/accesspackageresourceattributedestination.md).

 ## Properties
 None.